samoliverdev/MiniECS/README.md

 ## This is not production-ready yet

-A simple ECS library made quickly to test whether I can build something smaller and faster than the EnTT ECS library.
+A simple ECS library made quickly to test whether I can build something smaller and faster than the EnTT and Flecs ECS library.

 ## How to Compile